-Getting Legal Assistance
+Getting Legal Help After a

 Don’t delay

-Thus it’s up to you to inform yourself of your rights and aggressively assert them.
+Thus it’s up to you to inform yourself of your legal rights and to aggressively assert them.
 Familiarize yourself with insurance industry procedures.
 This site offers information as well as links to other sources.
 (See also Insurance for Pedestrians & Cyclists.)

 If you are seriously injured, consider engaging a personal injury attorney who specializes in traffic injuries—and do it quickly.
 (Read more at the bottom of this page.)

 Don’t publicly post any detailed information about your crash, on Facebook, message boards, or anywhere else.
 You never know when and where this information will resurface, or how it may be used against you.
+Protect your legal rights as well as your privacy.

 “Do I have to hire a lawyer?”